clementpeihengtan/clement-tph/resume.md

 **What I've learnt:**

 * Testing and revising codes passed down by previous tech assistant.
-* renew the layout of the websites, using CSS, JavaScript and JQuery.
+* Renew the layout of the websites, using CSS, JavaScript and JQuery.
-* moving data from server to server using MySQL.
+* Moving data from server to server using MySQL.

 -------------